It is safe to say that protein is one of the best known nutrients in food for active individuals.

 What are Incomplete Proteins?

-This is in fact one of the main principles of vegetarian and vegan nutrition, as it allows you to meet your daily protein needs!
+This is in fact one of the main principles of vegetarian and vegan nutrition, as it allows you to meet your daily protein needs with all essential amino acids if done right!

 Why Should I Care About Complete Protein?